Heartstopper: Volume One

 Good lord if I could read this book on repeat, I would.
 It is so nice and a perfect cure to a world which is full of terrible news headlines.
 The comics are simple and effectively portrayed in a black and white Manga-lite style.
 And the story is perfect.
 Nick and Charlie talk and act like real teenagers.
 They text each other a lot.
 They lie on their beds and stare at the ceiling, lost deep in angsty thought.
 And they are awkward as hell.
 It brought me right back to my own does-he-doesn’t-he-I-like-him-so-much-but-he-doesn’t-know-who-I-am teen years (it also made me really glad that I survived teenhood as well as I did).
 Once I started reading this, nothing could drag me away.
 Awkward, because I was at work, but what’s an extended lunch break when a good love story is on the line!
 Finishing it made me want to hug the book to my chest but also left a gaping ache in me for volume two.
 I am so solidly invested in the love story of Nick and Charlie now and will be waiting for the next volumes with greedy little grabby hands.

 I loved the comic drawings and the way the boys interacted but what I loved the most was that this is a book about two boys having a relationship.
 Oseman doesn’t make it blatant or gratuitous, she just makes it adorably tentative and normal.
 Which is exactly what it is.
 It is a story of friendship, of more than friendship, of crushes, of teenage angst and hormones, and also a story about identity and being true to yourself and how hard that can be sometimes.
-I didn’t think all of those things could be covered in a little comic book, but Oseman does it and does it so well.
+I didn’t think all of those things could be covered in just one volume, but Oseman does it and does it so well.

 This book has a magic to it that just captured my heart from page one.
 Take a look at the Amazon look inside page and see what I mean.
 I am sure Oseman will catch you under her spell, just like me, and will leave you craving more.